davidgma/google-sheets-demo/README.md

 ### Option 1 - Setting up a new Github Pages project.

-As noted above, you need to first install the following software, all of which is free, on your computer, if it is not already installed.
+As noted above, you need to first install the following software on your computer, all of which is free, if it is not already installed.
 Please follow the guidance they each provide on how to do the installations:

 [Node](https://nodejs.org)
 [Typescript](https://www.typescriptlang.org)